 The M.Ed.
-School Administration program is 45 credit hour program that consists of 9 Education Administration core courses, two Educational Foundations courses (to include EDF 510 Educational Research), and Master's thesis, project or examination.
+School Administration program is 45 credit hour program that consists of 9 Education Administration core courses, two Educational Foundations courses (to include EDF 510 Educational Research), and Master's thesis or project.
 The M.Ed.
 School Administration program is offered fully online.

 The M.Ed.
 School Administration faculty is comprised of professors from education administration backgrounds who can provide first-hand experience education.